bbatsov/batsov.com/_posts/2023-01-08-2022-the-year-in-review.md

 My favorite social network has been in free fall after getting acquired by Elon Musk.
 A lot of people jumped ship already, but I'm still hoping that the situation there will improve with time.
 [I'm on Mastodon]({% post_url 2022-12-20-bozhidar-is-on-mastodon %}) these days as well, but I still enjoy using Twitter much more.

 I guess old habits are hard to change.
-Or perhaps that the perfect opportunity for me to stop using such social networks completely and remove a huge time sink from my life.
-Time will tell.
+Or perhaps that's the perfect opportunity for me to stop using such social networks completely and remove a huge time sink from my life.[^1] Time will tell.

 ## The Good Stuff